What Happens If I Let My SR-22 Car Insurance Cancel?

 Every State Has Its Own Set of Rules

-It is quite difficult to tell you the exact penalties you will incur from letting your policy cancel due to the variety of laws set in place for each state in the US.
-I can give you a good idea of what could happen.
+It is quite difficult to tell you the exact penalties that will incur from letting your policy cancel due to the variety of laws set in place for each state in the U.S. In general, the consequences for lapsing on your policy are:

 ·Vehicle Registration Suspension: No insurance usually means no registration if the state knows you have a lapse in coverage.